 By now the Cardinal was well and truly suckered, and from then on it was easy going.
 Believing that he was a trusted intermediary, he took delivery of the necklace from the jewellers and carried it to the de la Motte quarters in Versailles, whence it was, he believed, to be taken to the Queen, who would subsequently pay for it and thank him in an appropriate manner.

-What happened, of course, was that Jeanne de la Motte’s husband took this priceless object off to London, broke it up and sold it piecemeal.
+What happened, of course, was that Jeanne de la Motte’s husband took this priceless object off to London, broke it up, and sold it piecemeal.
 Sooner or later, though, the jewellers turned up at Versailles, complaining that the Queen had not paid her first instalment of 400,000 livres.
 And then it all unravelled, as scams do.
 The Cardinal de Rohan was arrested at Versailles, taken to the Bastille, and charged with the crime of ‘criminal presumption’, in that he had deemed it possible that the Queen of France would accept a secret rendez–vous with him in the dark gardens of Versailles.
-However, not only did the parlement of Paris reject the charge, but they ruled that “With Her Most Christian Majesty’s reputation for frivolity and indiscretion, with her succession of male and female favourites of dubious repute, we find it entirely plausible that the Cardinal de Rohan did so presume.”
-It was a slap in the face, pure and simple.

 * * * * *

 The similarities with the current position of our own Prince Andrew are striking, are they not?
 Misguided behaviour; a damaged reputation; and the unexpected appearance of an adventuress who acts as a catalyst for the inevitable downfall … this downfall precipitated by considerable uncertainty as to where the truth lay.

 There’s one difference, of course … which is that whereas Marie-Antoinette ended up with her neck on the block, our own Prince Andrew will retreat to a comfortable early retirement.